 This may be a sign of a successful workplace environment, or it may be a matter of luck.

-Your business has a high turnover rate, or you’re experiencing a change in turnover rate.
+Your business has a high turnover rate.

 This is a common experience for anyone who’s worked for an organization that is acquired or undergoes a change in leadership or management direction.
 There’s always a portion of the workforce that dislikes change.
 They may prefers the prior management team or style or may not want to move to a new platform for their day to day responsibilities.
 Such factors can lead to disenchantment and resentment.
 Issues or communications that weren’t previously problematic may be seen in a different light, as are old exchanges over performance feedback, bonuses, titles, or other similar matters.